 Another important goal for a running layer is to find a jacket that buffers the wind and keeps it from battering you.
 However, a completely windproof jacket will most definitely sacrifice some breathability, so there is always a balance to be found.
 We recommend checking out our wind breaker jacket review if you are looking for something that is completely windproof.
 While offering substantial wind resistance is desirable, the real goal with a running layer is to find something that pairs wind resistance with breathability and venting.
 Strategically placed vents are the key.

 Comfort and Mobility

-Your next step will be finding the most water resistant jacket you can find.
-Keep in mind, the more weatherproof, probably the less breathability and venting you will get and vice versa.
-After selecting a breathable and weather resistant jacket, you need to dial in the comfort and fit.
-Don't be afraid to send a jacket back that doesn't fit.
-Again, if the garment doesn't fit properly and isn't comfortable for your frame, you aren't going to wear it.
+Are you looking for a running layer to wear nearly all the time during cooler weather regardless of rain or wind?
+You want a jacket that is equipped with a high level of breathability and venting.
+If the jacket isn't breathable to a high degree, you will remove it as soon as you start to sweat.
+After selecting a breathable jacket, take into consideration what your primary running climate will be.
+If you live somewhere like Seattle, you probably want the most water-resistant jacket you can find.
+Keep in mind, the more weatherproof, probably the less breathability and venting you will get — and vice versa.
+After selecting a breathable and weather-resistant jacket, you need to dial in the comfort and fit.
+Don't be afraid to send a jacket back that isn't right — if it doesn't feel good and isn't comfortable for your frame, you aren't going to wear it.
 Finally, if you have two jackets that appear equal and can't make a choice, pick the more packable option.
 When you do remove the jacket, having something that stows easily can go a long way in your overall satisfaction with the product.